varadi01/szofi_reference/README.md

 ## Gameplay

 On initial startup, the player is prompted to specify themselves an alias to go by.
-This is not necessary and the field can be left blank, however the project uses these aliases to keep track of records the player sets.
+This is not necessary and the field can be left blank, however the project uses these aliases to keep track of records the player sets.<br>

 After this the game begins.
-The player may choose any internal tile by clicking on it, and may dismiss the current selection, by either choosing a different tile, or pressing ESC.
+The player may choose any internal tile by clicking on it, and may dismiss the current selection, by either choosing a different tile, or pressing ESC.<br>

 Making a move can be done by choosing a tile, and a direction to rotate the tile's neighbours in;
-the player may press either D or RIGHT-ARROW for clockwise rotation, or A or LEFT-ARROW for counter-clockwise rotation.
+the player may press either:<br>
+D or RIGHT-ARROW for clockwise rotation,<br>
+or A or LEFT-ARROW for counter-clockwise rotation.<br>

 Upon completing the puzzle the game displays the top ten previous records set, based on the number of moves it took to solve the puzzle.